Sidex71/ULMnet/README.md

 }
 library(devtools)

-devtools::install_github("Sidex71/ULM")
+devtools::install_github("Sidex71/ULMnet")
 ```

-A full guide on the usage of ULM can be found in the package website,
+A full guide on the usage of ULMnet can be found in the package website,
 vignettes, or the full tutorials (see below)

 ## Dependencies

 This package depends on Seurat (\>= 3.0.0), decoupleR, tidyverse, dplyr,
 stringr, igraph, ggraph, tidygraph, ggplot2, magrittr, tibble.
 All
-required packages might be automatically installed alongside the ULM
+required packages might be automatically installed alongside the ULMnet
 package if not already installed.

 ## Example